MISSION & HISTORY.

 About 1 in 4 adults in the U.S. and Canada has symptoms of a mental health disorder, a substance-abuse disorder, or both.
 Sadly, most do not get proper care for the problem, often due to fears of social stigma, an inability to recognize their need for help, or lack of information & access to resources.
 This is no different within the BC Film sector.

-The Call Time Mental Health Campaign has been created by a committee composed of representatives of each of the five BC Film Sector Unions - IATSE 891, ICG 669, Teamsters 155, UBCP/ACTRA, ACFC West.
-Local 2020 Unifor, and DGC BC and their associated Health Benefit plans - with administration and financial management coordinated by the British Columbia Council of Film Unions.
-Initial funding for this initiative has been generously provided by the five BC film union locals.
+Calltime Mental Health Society has been created by a committee composed of representatives of each of the six BC Film Sector Unions - IATSE 891, ICG 669, Teamsters 155, UBCP/ACTRA, ACFC West.
+Local 2020 Unifor, and DGC BC and their associated Health Benefit plans..
+The 6 BC film union locals have generously provided initial funding for this initiative.

-The Calltime: Mental Health campaign was developed with the expertise and support of FSEAP a leading Canadian provider of Employee/Member and Family Assistance Programs.
+The Calltime Mental Health campaign was developed with the expertise and support of FSEAP a leading Canadian provider of Employee/Member and Family Assistance Programs.